gaoyuyu/CircleIndexView/README.md

 circleIndexView.updateIndex(50);
 ```

 ##Tips
 In order to make CircleIndexView pretty nice,you might be best to set its `layout_width`/`layout_height` attributes an exact value(sp)，and the values of `layout_width` and `layout_height` are equal.(NOTICE. it will be 200sp as default value whether you set `layout_width`/`layout_height` to `match_parent` or `wrap_content`)

 ##Why do I want to Customize This Stuff
-One day,I saw the built-in Weather App on my MIUI8 OS,all of its
+I saw the built-in Weather App on my MIUI8 OS,all of its
 layout and interface effect are very good-looking,but this type of
 indicator is indeed rigid,didn't see any animations (may be,it's under another Layout,so can't see the effect when finished loading data?who knows...) , so I write for my own satisfaction.